Motion to Take Note

 Most of us in this Chamber have two things in common: we were nowhere near the Second World War, but we have benefited enormously from the international settlement that followed it.
 I was born just before D-day in what was very much another country.
 One factor in the Britain—or England—of that time was that some 20% of males between the ages of 20 and 40 were from outside the UK.
 They were soldiers from Canada, the United States and many countries of Europe who were in Britain as part of the build-up to help with that invasion and what followed it.
 I have a few figures: there were apparently almost 3 million US servicemen in this country by 1945.
 They had come, some had moved on—they were not necessarily here at the same time—but they had been here.

-I echo the sentiments made by other noble Lords that we must not confuse the personality of the President of the United States with the people and institutions of that country, to whom we owe a debt of gratitude.
+I echo the sentiments of other noble Lords that we must not confuse the personality of the President of the United States with the people and institutions of that country, to whom we owe a debt of gratitude.
 By coming out of isolationism under Roosevelt, the United States did more to build the western European—now European—values that we believe in than probably anyone else.
 By the time D-day happened, albeit a very important happening, the Germans were already on the road to defeat.
 It was a question of time, as in the case of Japan in the summer of 1945: it was going to be defeated, but how long would it take?
 The Germans were going to be defeated, but how long would it take?
 We needed all those troops.
 We should not forget the enormous contribution of General—rather than President—Eisenhower, who pulled together the disparate politics and attitudes of many different people, and many leaders in the different contingents that made up the allied forces of the Second World War.
 Eisenhower was a truly inspiring politician who wore uniform; he certainly pulled everybody together.

 Denis Healey—a noble Lord in this House many years ago and a leading member of the Labour Party—once said of the European Union at a small meeting that I attended: “Europe will be in trouble when there is no longer a generation that remembers the war; that remembers Anzio and why the post-war institutions were built”.
 He was absolutely right.
 The Second World War was in many ways just a continuation of the First World War, at the end of which the mistake made was the retreat of internationalism.
 When I lectured in history, I used to say: “You can rewrite your history, but you cannot rewrite your geography”.